GamerRyker/Policy-Editor-Addon-/README.md

 For those of you who have Read&Write, you will have to edit the script to include Read&Write as a force installed extension.

 BTW: For those of you who have a managed Wallpaper on the Account Login Screen, i would suggest changing the hash / background shit to yours if you have one.
-If don't, you can remove the one that is added in the script.
+If you don't, you can remove the one that is added in the script.